arthursw/comme-un-dessein-client/README.md

-# Wetu-client-code
+# CommeUnDessein-client-code

-The client code of Wetu - a collaborative application experiment
+The client code of CommeUnDessein - a collaborative application experiment

 Compile: